 When I found out I was an ENFP, I felt understood.
-The positive characteristics resonated, but then I read about the bad things – like being bad with money.
+The positive characteristics completely resonated with me.
+Then I read about the bad things – like being bad with money.
 Me?
 Daughter of immigrants

 ?
 On a sabbatical after quitting her job

-?
-Though I’m not actually bad with money, I realized I had overcome a lot of the same impulses that other ENFPs currently deal with in order to carve out a path of financial success.
+Though I’m not actually bad with money, I realize I overcame a lot of the same impulses that other ENFPs deal with to carve out a path of financial success.
 Let me share some of what I’ve learned to show how ENFPs can get good with money.

 What’s an ENFP?

 ENFP is a Myers-Briggs personality test term.
 A summary

 They are highly energetic individuals with a lot of charisma and good intentions but not always a lot of follow-up.

 Doesn’t sound like these people would be great with money (or law), right?
 These characteristics all ring true for me to some extent, and once I learned what traits to look out for, it becomes easier for me to work on my weaknesses.